LStepanek/turing_machine/README.md

    ```bash
    $ git clone git://github.com/LStepanek/turing_machine.git
    ```
-   Or just download it locally.
+   Or simply download it as a ZIP file and extract it locally.

 2. Run the `__main__.R` script to execute the Turing machine:
    ```r